 The auditorium has three levels - Stalls, Dress Circle and Grand Circle.

-Apart from the extreme side seats, the Dress Circle offers good views of the stage, and feels close to the action due to the intimate size of the theatre.
+The Stalls offers very good views of the stage.
+There is a light raking in the seating throughout the Stalls which helps with sightlines, and the legroom is good too.
+T he Dress Circle offers good views of the stage, and feels close to the action due to the intimate size of the theatre.
 View from Row G onwards are affected by the overhang of the Grand Circle.

 Though the theatre is small, the Grand Circle feels quite far from the stage.

 Six is at the Vaudeville Theatre in London.
 The Vaudeville Theatre is located on the Strand.
 It's close to West End theatres including the Savoy Theatre and the Adelphi Theatre.

 Location: West End

 Railway station: Charing Cross